OAINet/OAINetCore/README.md

 ## Objectivs
 This project has many objectivs:
-- Create a safety and performant plateform to train ia model
+- To create a safety and performant plateform to train ia model.
+- To create a strong IA community.
 - To do grow up the ia world.

+## For do this project